 Gastric sleeve before and after results and reviews are remarkable and the surgery totally worth it if the patient is dedicated to the surgery and its rules about a post and pre-op diet and exercises.
 After the surgery, you'll start eating only liquid foods.
 Over the next few weeks, you will change your diet to pureed food, then finally to solid food.
 Your meals will be much smaller than they are before the surgery.
 You will need to make significant lifestyle changes include eating and exercise habits after your surgery to lose more weight and keep it.

-Here are some important facts that prove gastric sleeve worth it:
+Here are some important facts that prove gastric sleeve are worth it:

-• Gastric sleeve results are remarkable, and the surgery provides weight loss (average of 66% of excess body weight)
+• Gastric sleeve results are remarkable, and the surgery provides weight loss (an average of 66% of excess body weight)

-• Short hospital stays and quick recovery thanks to the minimal surgical cut
+• Short hospital stays and quicker recovery thanks to the minimal surgical cut

 • Limits the amount of food that can be consumed